S2 9.2 Used Boat Review

 The history of S2 Yachts is in many ways a parable for the modern fiberglass sailboat industry.
 Begun in 1974 by an experienced fiberglass builder, the company grew rapidly, building first some unattractive “two-story” cruisers, followed by a series of conventional cruiser-racers in the late ’70s and early ’80s, then a successful fleet of race-oriented cruisers in the mid ’80s.
 Finally, as sailboat sales took a nosedive in the late ’80s, the company converted its entire production to powerboats.

-As we write this, the class association and S2 dealers around the country have been unable to come up with the 10 orders, and the company has cancelled the offering, perhaps the end of sailboat building by this prosperous company, and perhaps also an unfortunate commentary on the sailboat industry.
+The class association and S2 dealers around the country were unable to come up with the 10 orders, however, and the company cancelled the offering.

 During its heyday, S2 developed a strong reputation for good quality boats.
 The company was founded by Leon Slikkers after he had sold his powerboat company, Slickcraft.
 As part of the sales agreement, he was not to make powerboats for a period of time, but there was no restraint on sailboat building.
 So he built a new plant which was, at the time, a model for production-line efficiency.
 Among other things, the hulls were laid up in an enclosed, climate-controlled room, and they remained in molds until most of the interior was installed to ensure that there was as little deformation of the basic molding as possible.